 Here’s the thing, though: you’re not short on time.
 You’re short on energy.

-The Energy Audit Method is a time-management framework for mapping real energy levels across a full week, identifying periods of genuine cognitive capacity, and assigning side hustle tasks to high-energy windows rather than leftover hours.
+The Energy Audit Method, our name for this approach, is a time-management framework for mapping real energy levels across a full week, identifying periods of genuine cognitive capacity, and assigning side hustle tasks to high-energy windows rather than leftover hours.
 The method prioritizes biological energy patterns over calendar availability, treating focus capacity as the binding constraint rather than free time.

 But circadian variation is only part of the story.
-Decision fatigue – the deterioration of judgment quality after sustained decision-making – compounds throughout the workday.
-Vohs and Baumeister’s research suggested that the act of making decisions itself depletes executive function, separate from physical tiredness [3], though a 2016 multi-lab replication found the effect difficult to reproduce, and the concept remains debated in psychology [7].
+Decision fatigue (the deterioration of judgment quality after sustained decision-making) is thought to compound throughout the workday.
+Vohs and Baumeister’s research suggested that the act of making decisions itself depletes executive function, separate from physical tiredness [3].
+A 2016 multi-lab replication later found the effect difficult to reproduce, however, so the concept remains debated in psychology [7].

-And most side hustlers don’t account for this reality.
+And most side hustlers who struggle with side hustle time management don’t account for this reality.
 They schedule their best work for times when their brain is already spent.

 Key takeaways

-• Your best side hustle hours are usually not your free hours – they’re hours you have to extract from a full schedule
+- Your best side hustle hours are usually not your free hours.
+They are hours you have to extract from a full schedule

 The Energy Audit Method: time management for side hustlers who work full-time